DrPanayioths/AutoSettings/README.md

 # Steps To Use

-1   Click The text Below Release ( Named "Release <Date>"  ) After Click The "DRPconfiger.bat" file
+1   Click The Text Below Release ( Named "Release <Date>"  ) After Click The "DRPconfiger.bat" file

 2   Find The File In The Explorer Window